About SNAP Cymru

 SNAP Cymru has worked to facilitate partnership for over 20 years and have a wealth of knowledge and experience.
-SNAP Cymru holds the Community Legal Services Specialist Quality Mark (Education Advice) Investors in People Quality Mark, and the Investing in Volunteers Quality Mark.
+SNAP Cymru holds the Community Legal Services Specialist Quality Mark (Education Advice) Investors in People Quality Mark, Investing in Volunteers Quality Mark and in 2012 was awarded The Queen’s Diamond Jubilee Volunteering award.

 Who can we help?